Dynamical generalizations of the Prime Number Theorem and disjointness of additive and multiplicative semigroup actions: Introduction

-Note that if a multiplicative topological dynamical system $(Y,S)$ is not aperiodic then there exists an addditive topological dynamical system $(X,T)$ (namely a cyclic rotation on finitely many points) such that $(X,T)$ and $(Y,S)$ are not disjoint.
-Conversely, if $(X,T)$ is not aperiodic then there exists $(Y,S)$ such that $(X,T)$ and $(Y,S)$ are not disjoint.
+Note that if a multiplicative topological dynamical system $(Y,S)$ is not aperiodic then there exists an addditive topological dynamical system $(X,T)$ (namely a cyclic rotation on finitely many points) such that $(X,T)$ and $(Y,S)$ are not disjoint.\footnote{If $(Y,S)$ is not aperiodic then for some $y\in Y$, $g\in C(Y)$, and $m\in\N$ there exists a periodic sequence $P(n)$ of period $m$ such that $b(n)=g(S_ny)$ and $P(n)$ are not asymptotically uncorrelated.
+It follows that rotation on $m$ points and $(Y,S)$ are not disjoint.} Conversely, if $(X,T)$ is not aperiodic then there exists $(Y,S)$ such that $(X,T)$ and $(Y,S)$ are not disjoint.
 In this sense, aperiodicity is a necessary condition for disjointness between additive and multiplicative systems.
 The following conjecture, which is a generalization of \ref{conj_sarnak} and one of our main illustrations of heuristic \eqref{eqn_heuristic}, asserts that if $(Y,S)$ is finitely generated then aperiodicity is not just a necessary but also sufficient condition.

 \begin{Conjecture} Let $(X,T)$ be an additive topological dynamical system of zero entropy and let $(Y,S)$ be a finitely generated multiplicative topological dynamical system.
 If either $(X,T)$ is aperiodic or $(Y,S)$ is aperiodic then $(X,T)$ and $(Y,S)$ are disjoint. \end{Conjecture}